TSChallenges/npci-advcoding-assignment-9-vivekDaulagar/README.md

 ## Submission Requirements:
 Implement the required tasks for the provided Spring Boot application.
 You can use Postman or cURL commands to test your API endpoints.
+You can also check the tables and their content present on the database(provided to you) using this [link](https://yrajm1997-accessing-db.hf.space).

 Add the required execution screenshots, such as docker commands execution, in the `SubmissionImages` folder.